 Frequently Asked Questions

-The West entrance (Soledad side) of the park is open to vehicles.
-Once the parking lots are full no more vehicles will be allowed in.
+The West entrance (Soledad side) of the park is open to vehicles for day-use.
 You must enter the park between the hours of 7:30 am and 8:00 pm

 The park book store is now open!
-Store hours are Wednsday through Monday, 9:00 am to 4:00 pm.
+Store hours are Wednesday through Monday, 9:00 am to 4:00 pm.

 All restrooms in the park are open but will be closed more frequently for cleaning.
 The pit toilet at Scout's Peak is closed.